 The widespread use of echocardiography, which is currently the preferred imaging modality for AMVT, has made detection of this anomaly much easier.
 Echocardiography has a vital role in follow up and management of this condition.
-Other imaging modalities like cardiac computed tomography and cardiac magnetic resonance imaging can be used, and there is a growing interest in these modalities particularly when it comes to differential diagnosis of cardiac masses.
+Other imaging modalities like cardiac computed tomography and cardiac magnetic resonance imaging can be used, and there is a growing interest in these modalities particularly when it comes to differential diagnosis of cardiac masses.1 the majority of cases, it can also be an incidental finding.

-In the differential diagnosis of LVOT obstruction, AMVT should be considered, especially in pre- and post-operative congenital heart disease patients, as this anomaly is consistently detected with different other malformations.
-While AMVT produces symptoms related to LVOT obstruction in the majority of cases, it can also be an incidental finding.
+In the differential diagnosis of LVOT obstruction, AMVT should be considered, especially in pre- and post-operative congenital heart disease patients3, as this anomaly is consistently detected with different other malformations.
+While AMVT produces symptoms related to LVOT obstruction in